Best Breakfast In Asheville: Local Spots & Visitor Musts

 Pulp & Sprout

 Find plenty of charming breakfast restaurants hiding in North Asheville, including Pulp & Sprout.
-A counter-service, dedicated vegan breakfast and lunch cafe, start with a healthy cold-pressed juice or smoothie.
+A counter-service, dedicated vegan breakfast and lunch cafe, start your day with a healthy cold-pressed juice or smoothie.
 I love their avocado toast, broths, and bowls filled with fruits and veggies like beets, carrots, bananas, and blueberries.
 Or, order a muffin, granola, or shortbread.
+If they have peanut butter bars, get one for later.

 Pulp + Sprout Juice Bar and Vegan Cafe | 233 S Liberty St, Asheville, NC 28801